WE-are-FPV/JeNo-5.1/README.md

 This new ability to film in **4K without needing an Action Cam** saves between 70g (Action 2) and 165g (GoPro 11) (plus TPU).
 For the standard version of the JeNo, we decided to add 20g to the frame to have a **rigid and sturdy tank**, totaling up to **~140g**.
 However, it still allows for the option of carrying an Action Cam.

+A set of **optimized TPU for bando bashing** is also available to guarantee the best durability.

 With a DJI Air Unit O3, you benefit from a **lighter and more robust** setup compared to traditional frames, with a clear FOV.

 ![JeNo - exploded view](./images/JeNo_exploded2.jpg)